FrostSource/HLACaptionReplacer/README.md

 ## From the command line

-`HLACaptionCompiler.exe` accepts files, directories, short hand options prepended by a dash "`-s`", and long hand options predended by double dashes "`--settings`".
+`HLACaptionCompiler.exe` accepts files, directories, short hand options prepended by a dash "`-S`", and long hand options predended by double dashes "`--settings`".
 Short hand options can also be chained together with a single dash "`-spv`"

 The following is an example of compiling an addon with `verbose` and `pause` settings: